Hotels near Downtown Optimist Field

 Which hotels near Downtown Optimist Field are good for families?

 Several hotels near Downtown Optimist Field are well-suited for families.
-Comfort Inn & Suites Diamondale – Lansing (3.8 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Holiday Inn Express Hotel & Suites Lansing-Dimondale by IHG (3.99 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-SpringHill Suites by Marriott East Lansing University Area (10.64 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Comfort Inn & Suites Diamondale – Lansing (3.8 mi, from $81/night), Holiday Inn Express Hotel & Suites Lansing-Dimondale by IHG (3.99 mi, from $91/night), and Crowne Plaza Lansing by IHG (6.76 mi, from $145/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near Downtown Optimist Field are good for team or group travel?